Sidewalk Labs

-Sidewalk Labs is an urban planning and infrastructure subsidiary of Google.
-Its stated goal is to improve urban infrastructure through technological solutions, and tackle issues such as cost of living, efficient transportation and energy usage.
+Sidewalk Labs LLC was an urban planning and infrastructure subsidiary of Google.
+Its stated goal was to improve urban infrastructure through technological solutions, and tackle issues such as cost of living, efficient transportation and energy usage.
 The company was headed by Daniel L. Doctoroff, former Deputy Mayor of New York City for economic development and former chief executive of Bloomberg L.P. until 2021.
 Other notable employees include Craig Nevill-Manning, co-founder of Google's New York office and inventor of Froogle, and Rohit Aggarwala, who served as chief policy officer of the company and is now Commissioner of New York City Department of Environmental Protection.
-It was originally part of Alphabet Inc., Google's parent company, before being absorbed into Google in 2021 following Doctoroff's departure from the company due to a suspected ALS diagnosis.
+It was originally part of Alphabet Inc., Google's parent company, before being absorbed into Google in 2022 following Doctoroff's departure from the company.

 Projects

 Sidewalk Toronto

 In April 2016, The Information reported that Sidewalk intended to create a new city in the United States to test design ideas prior to real world implementation.
 Sidewalk did not confirm that report, but has said it had engaged in thought experiments about what it could be like to develop a community "from the internet up."

 In October 2017, Sidewalk Labs announced plans to develop Quayside, a 12 acre neighborhood in Toronto, Ontario, Canada, in response to a competition organized by Waterfront Toronto.
-Branded as Sidewalk Toronto, the project aims to become "a testbed for emerging technologies, materials and processes" to address issues such as sustainability, accessibility, inclusiveness and prosperity in urban communities.
-The initiative is also envisioned to be scaled up across Toronto's Port Lands, an 800 acre area that is one of the largest areas of underdeveloped urban land in North America.
+Branded as Sidewalk Toronto, the project aimed to become "a testbed for emerging technologies, materials and processes" to address issues such as sustainability, accessibility, inclusiveness and prosperity in urban communities.
+The initiative was also envisioned to be scaled up across Toronto's Port Lands, an 800 acre area that is one of the largest areas of underdeveloped urban land in North America.
 The project progressed slowly with ongoing consultation from the public.

 In 2018, the company opened a new Toronto office and began holding weekend open houses in which visitors from the public contributed their ideas to the development of the Sidewalk Toronto project.
 In 2019, Sidewalk Labs said it had consulted thousands of Torontonians for its development plans.
 However, representatives of Waterfront Toronto's Digital Strategy Advisory Panel (DSAP) said that Sidewalk Labs's projects contained too much "tech for tech's sake."

-In May 2020, the project was abandoned due to the economic uncertainty posed by the COVID-19 pandemic.
+In May 2020, the project was abandoned.
+Sidewalk Labs officially cited the economic uncertainty posed by the COVID-19 pandemic as the reason.
+However, the project had faced significant challenges pre-dating the pandemic, including privacy and data governance concerns.

 Development Advisory Services

-Sidewalk Labs offers advisory services for real estate developers to use technology to meet environmental, affordability, and equity goals.
-Sidewalk Labs has advised on the following four projects:
+Sidewalk Labs offered advisory services for real estate developers to use technology to meet environmental, affordability, and equity goals.
+Sidewalk Labs advised on the following four projects: